JoelEmmanuelCloud/weatherapp/README.md

 ## Features

-- Enter the desired location to retrieve weather information.
+- Enter your desired location to retrieve weather information.
 - Display the weather description for the provided location.
 - Handle errors gracefully when weather information is not available or an error occurs.